-Pass plus is a popular choice and can reduce the cost of your insurance.
+Pass plus is a popular choice and can possibly reduce the cost of your insurance.
 Telematics insurance, where the insurance company monitors how you drive with a ‘black box’ fitted to your car, is another option to consider.
-You will be heavily rewarded with cheap insurance for being a sensible driver.

 What are your top tips for passing the driving test?
 Let us know in the comments section below...